minigdx/tiny/README.md

 - Hot Reload: The engine supports hot reload, making it easy for developers to quickly make changes and see the results immediately.
 - Simple and Lightweight: The engine is designed to be simple and lightweight, making it ideal for small and short games.

+## Download

+- Latest version can be downloaded on [the release page](https://github.com/minigdx/tiny/releases).
 ## Documentation

 The Tiny game engine comes with extensive documentation that covers everything from installing the engine to creating games.
 The documentation is available on the [GitHub website](https://minigdx.github.io/tiny/).